Tasktop's Board of Directors

 Bill Bock, Board Member

-Jialin Zhang is a Senior Associate of Sumeru Equity Partners and joined the firm in 2019.
+Jialin Zhang is a Vice President of Sumeru Equity Partners and joined the firm in 2019.
 Prior to joining Sumeru Equity Partners, Jialin worked in the Healthcare Investment Banking Group at Goldman Sachs in New York.

 Jialin Zhang, Board Observer